ES-1085/f2025-ds1-project-ada/proposal/proposal.md

 Our project explores trends in the popularity of various social media platforms among U.S. adults over time.
-The research question guiding this analysis is: *How has social media usage evolved from 2012-2024, and what patterns can be sen acros different platforms?* By examining changes in user engagement across platforms like YouTube, Facebook, Instagram, TikTok, Reddit, and others, this project aims to understand how digital behaviors and communication preferences have shifted over the past decade.
+The research question guiding this analysis is: *How has social media usage evolved from 2012-2024, and what patterns can be seen across different platforms?* By examining changes in user engagement across platforms like YouTube, Facebook, Instagram, TikTok, Reddit, and others, this project aims to understand how digital behaviors and communication preferences have shifted over the past decade.

-The data set used for this project was obtained from \_\_\_\_.
+The data set used for this project was obtained from Pew Research Center.
 The data was collected through **nationally representative surveys** of U.S. adults, asking what social media platforms they use.
 Each row represents survey results for a specific *year*, while the columns correspond to the **percentage of U.S. adult who reported using each platform.** This dataset provides us with a clear basis for a quantitative analysis of social media trends, allowing for comparisons across years and platforms to identify long-term evolution in digitial media engagement.

 ## 2. Data

-Text goes here.
-Place your data in the /data folder, and add dimensions and codebook to the README in that folder.
-Then print out the output of glimpse() or skim() of your data frame.

 ``` r
 # Code goes here